thomashls/thomashls/README.md

 <h2 align="left">About me</h2>

-- 📚 Education: Third Year Student at Epitech Lyon.
+- 📚 Education: Fourth Year Student at Epitech Lyon.
 - 💡 Interests: Always eager to learn about emerging technologies and innovative solutions.
 - 🎯 Goals: To contribute to meaningful projects and keep expanding my technical horizons.